DruwonL/Digital-Portfolio/Portfolio.md

-### Hi, I'm Druwon Lashawa, a UX/UI designer and multimedia specialist that is passionate about creating impactful digital experiences.
+## Hi, I'm Druwon Lashawa, a UX/UI designer and multimedia specialist that is passionate about creating impactful digital experiences.
 ---

 ## 1. Career Counselling

-### Evidence
-- Screenshot of the online career assessment results.
-- Link to career counselling feedback form: [Feedback Form]([https://example.com/feedback](https://www.16personalities.com/profiles/intj-a/m/6e8efsiot))

 ### Reflection (STAR Technique)
 **S:** I attended a career counselling session to explore my career options in IT and design.
 **T:** My objective was to gain clarity on potential career paths and required skills.
 **A:** I participated actively, completed self-assessment tests, and asked questions about industry requirements.
 **R:** I identified UX/UI design as a suitable path and created a learning plan to improve my skills in this area.
-[Screenshot of the Test] git add your-image.jpg
+/main/images/Personality Test.png
 ---

 ## 2. Skills and Interests